.......write her a letter

 listening thoughtfully, even critically, to my nascent artist rising;

-she nodding, prodding, and often applauding--
+she nodded, prodded, and often applauded,

 later offering homemade pimento cheese and herbal tea